lawson89/sierra_previewer/README.md

-### Attention: This application is now part of the Sierra project at [github link](https://github.com/HTTP-RPC/Sierra)
+### Attention: This application is now part of the Sierra project at [https://github.com/HTTP-RPC/Sierra](https://github.com/HTTP-RPC/Sierra)

 ---